dmarell/docker-jdm2/README.md

     $ ./vncviewer.sh

-From the host, connect to the Desktop with vncviewer to `localhost:1`
+From the host, connect to the Desktop with vncviewer to `localhost:1` with the password `javadevmachine`

 Project files are stored in a folder `/work` in the container and in a folder `work` in your home folder of the host.